GreptimeTeam/docs/docs/greptimecloud/overview.md

 ## Learn about Usage

-To know how Capacity Units work in GreptimeCloud, and how to optimize your usage, see [Learn about Usage](usage.md).
+To learn how GreptimeCloud measure its workload for serverless architecture, and how to optimize your usage, see [Learn about Usage](usage.md).

 ## Integrations